Chasia Bornstein-Bielicka: End of World War II

 In March 1946, the "Zionist Coordination for the Redemption of Jewish Children" (JDC) was established by the pioneering youth movements.
 Its purpose was to collect all the Jewish children in Poland and the surrounding area and bring them to Israel.
 The JDC helped in establishing the organization and financing the redemption of the children.

 Bornstein-Bielicka opened the first Jewish children's home, the Coordinatsia.
 She gathered orphaned Jewish children from monasteries, churches, Christian families, and other hiding places, and lived with them in the orphanage.
 She was their mother, a mentor, and educator, listening and documenting their stories, and dealing with their many difficulties.
 For the first three months, the children's home was located in Lodz, along with three other children's homes, but antisemitic actions by the Poles around it increased and it was decided to move the children to a safer place.

-With the help of the Bericha men, Bornstein-Bielicka moved with the children to Germany, where they stayed for five months in the Salzheim displaced persons camp, and then moved to Dornstadt, a refugee camp that was formerly a military camp of the German Air Force.
+With the help of the Bricha men, Bornstein-Bielicka moved with the children to Germany, where they stayed for five months in the Salzheim displaced persons camp, and then moved to Dornstadt, a refugee camp that was formerly a military camp of the German Air Force.
 Dornstadt refugee camp was run by the United Nations Relief and Rehabilitation Administration (UNRRA), and brought together about 450 children from various orphanages.
 In Dornstadt, Bornstein-Bielicka, together with other instructors, established a school for children, to which emissaries from Israel came to teach.
 On March 10, 1947, Moshe Unger of the Zionist Youth movement Informed her that she and the older children from the orphanage were leaving tonight.
 The younger children were forced to stay due to the fear that the dangers and hardships of the journey would hurt them.